milos-p-lab/MarkdownGuideHtmlConverter/test/Markdown-Example.md

 bool ok = x > 0;
 ```

+Code blocks can also be written like this:

+    10 print "Hello, World!"
+    20 goto 10

 ## Escaped characters

 Characters <, >, &, and " can be used in Markdown without issues.